 JWT stands for JSON Web Token.
 It is a compact, URL-safe string used to securely transmit information between two parties.
 The information is encoded — not encrypted — so it can be read by anyone who has the token.

-JWTs are most commonly used for authentication.
+JWTs are most commonly used for authentication and authorization.
 After a user logs in, the server issues a JWT.
 The client stores it and sends it with every subsequent request.
 The server verifies the token's signature to confirm it is legitimate — without needing to query a database on every request.

 The structure of a JWT